sillygoose/mme-record/README.md

 ## Overview
 The **Record** and **Playback** utilities are simple CAN bus module record and playback tools designed to test CAN bus code application code without having to connect to a physical vehicle.  **Playback** accepts input files from the **Record** and appears as a Mustang Mach-E or other vehicle responding to ISOTP-compliant Read DID requests.  **Record** is implemented on the Unified Diagnostic Services (UDS) protocol and queries the vehicle with Read DID requests (service 0x22) and outputs decoded messages and writes the state changes to output files that can be played back in the **Playback** utility.

-**Record** is intended to be a state machine, dynamically changing the DIDs read from the vehicle depending on if it is idle, on a trip, or charging.
-It isn't there yet but that is the direction I hope to take it.
+**Record** is a state machine, dynamically changing the DIDs read from the vehicle depending on if it is idle, on a trip, or charging.

 Both utilities can be configured via a YAML configuration file.
 Definitions for the vehicle CAN bus modules and supported DIDs use JSON input files in most cases, some Python data structures might exist as everything is a work in progress.

-**Record** runs fine connected to **Playback** or the vehicle and happily logs the requested CAN bus data, connecting **Playback** to your vehicle may have unintended consequences and is not recommended.
+**Record** runs fine connected to **Playback** via a loop-back cable (CAN0 connected to CAN1) or the vehicle OBDII port and happily logs the requested CAN bus data.
+Connecting **Playback** to your vehicle may have unintended consequences and is not recommended.

 <a id='whats-new'></a>